-Trump says his administration killed ‘bigger’ terrorists than 9/11 mastermind Osama bin Laden
+Trump says his administration killed ‘bigger’ terrorists than Osama bin Laden

+As the United States grapples with its withdrawal from Afghanistan, where it launched a near-20-year war in response to the 2001 attacks that killed nearly 3,000 Americans, Trump appeared on a conservative radio talk show hosted by Hugh Hewitt.
+The call took place the same day 13 U.S. troops were killed in bombings at the Kabul airport.
+The Islamic State Khorasan has taken credit for the attack.

-Trump boasted about a 2019 raid that took out that terror group’s former leader, Abu Bakr al-Baghdadi, along with a 2020 airstrike that killed prominent Iranian military leader Qasem Soleimani.
-Both leaders, Trump told Hewitt on Thursday, were “bigger by many, many times,” than bin Laden.
+Trump boasted about a 2019 raid that took out the terrorist group’s leader, Abu Bakr al-Baghdadi, along with a 2020 airstrike that killed prominent Iranian military leader Qasem Soleimani.
+Both leaders, Trump told Hewitt on Thursday, were “bigger by many, many times” than bin Laden.

 “Osama bin Laden had one hit, and it was a bad one, in New York City, the World Trade Center,” Trump said.
 “But these other two guys were monsters.
 They were monsters.”